 According to your Centreon edition, you may have to add a license.

 Secure your Centreon platform.
 We recommend that you change the passwords for the root and admin accounts, and that you define a password for the MySQL database.

 - To log in to the Centreon web interface, the default credentials are:

 - The server administration account (using SSH) is:

 - The root password of the DBMS is not initialized.

-For security reasons, we highly recommend you to change those passwords after the installation completed.
+For security reasons, we highly recommend you change those passwords after you complete the installation.